SpektraSystems/Red-Hat-Modernize-Apps/01-moving-existing-apps.md

 `oc new-app coolstore-monolith-binary-build`

-This will deploy both PostgreSQL database and JBoss EAP, but it will not start a build for our application.
+This will initialize our EAP application, but it will not start a build for our application.

 You can see the components being deployed on the workloads section, but note that **coolstore** has 0 pods.
 You have not yet deployed the container image built in previous steps, but you'll do that next.